LoginRadius/docs/content/blog/get-started-ror/index.md

+---
+title: "Get started with Ruby On Rails"
+tags: ["Ruby on Rails","ROR", "GetStarted"]
+description: "This is a tutorial with IDX and ROR basic implmentation."
+---

 # Get Started - ROR

 The tutorial lets you implement LoginRadius user registration, login, profile, and log out for your ROR based application.